 Sal Buanocatti – a pizza delivery man The Old Woman, & The Funeral Director

 For additional information please visit Roscommon Community Players’ Facebook Page.

 The Kirtland Community Theatre is a performance outlet for community members and students of the Kirtland Community College service district.
 Typically, KCT produces one main stage and two traveling shows each year.
 Auditions are held approximately 6 to 8 weeks prior to performances.

 Call the box office at 989-275-6777 for information on hosting a KCT show at your fundraising event.

 Community groups partner with KCT to earn money for your cause.

-Your community or service group can book a show for production in your community or consign tickets to “The Importance of Being Ernest” in September to easily earn money for your cause.
+Your community or service group can book a show for production in your community or consign tickets to “Dashing Through the Snow” in December to easily earn money for your cause.
 We can help you with the details on your way to success.
 Contact KCPA Director Jomarie Gurnow to learn more.
 989-275-5000 ext.
 375.